Stewardship Sermon by The Rev. Dr. Richard Miles

 How much should I give?
 The amount you give should be prayerfully considered and based on your financial realities.
 Many first-time pledgers find $50-$100 a month to be a doable place to start, and others find that a financial burden.
 Please remember that a pledge is really an estimate of giving – if life circumstances change, you can change your pledge at any time.

 How do I give?
-About 25% of congregants set up to do automatic giving through their credit card or bank – just mark that option on your card and we’ll follow up with you in mid-December.
+About 25% of congregants set up to do automatic giving through their credit card or bank – just mark that option on your card and we’ll follow up with you in mid-December with instructions.
 We can also provide you with envelopes or you can simply put a check in the offertory plate during worship.
 You will be sent quarterly updates during the year about where you are in giving so you don’t need to keep track!

 Does the church budgeting process really rely on my pledge?
 For the past few years, about 30-40 households have given regularly but not pledged, adding up to around $40,000 a year.
 Not having this money pledged made us needlessly reluctant to make financial investments in staffing to support the church’s growth.
-In 2018, many of those households did make a pledge, and we have made an investment in staffing (in a second full-time priest) that has shown great benefits to our ministry which has been possible with increased pledges.
+Since 2017, we have also invested in staffing (in a second full-time priest) that has shown great benefits to our ministry which has been possible with increased pledges.
 So yes, filling out a pledge card does really affect our ministry.
 As we prepare to call a new rector, it is vitally important that the church demonstrate financial stability and offerings from the congregation is critically important in creating a budget for 2020.